Bargain Bin Anime

 A couple pieces of the anime economy are still a mystery to me.
 For example, I do not think that the $5 I paid the Royal Post in shipping covered my package’s transatlantic trip.
 I assume that bateszi’s tax dollars subsidized my purchase.
 Similarly, I do not know who sold their anime collection to GoHastings and Amoeba Music for pennies on the dollar.
 Whoever these former anime junkies are, I applaud them.
 Don’t let their sacrifice be in vain: buy your anime used.
 Your wallet will thank you.

-4 replies on “Bargain Bin Anime”
+4 responses to “Bargain Bin Anime”

 I went through a phase of buying anime through Ebay, with the inevitable early mistakes with bootlegs (which, at the time of buying, I thought were genuine,) and it’s definitely a good option provided you’re willing to make slightly more the bare minimum effort to buy something (which is to say, I applaud you for still going to shops!
 It’s a rare day that I find myself shopping in the flesh these days.)
 Interestingly, I’ve often heard that shopping for 2nd hand bargains can lead one to a number of rare finds; I have good memories of going to a car-boot sale years ago and buying up a load of anime VHS’ (back when VHS was still alive, too!)